Get In Touch

 Tweens aged 8-12 are an important cohort, bridging the gap from childhood to teens.
 It’s this age range where kids begin to hone in on their identity and develop attitudes and preferences independent from their parents.
 How they spend their free time today will formatively shape them for years to come as consumers.
 And their parents play a large role in that.
 Today’s 8-12-year-olds are part of a ‘cusper’ generational cohort, comprised of the youngest of Gen Z and the oldest of Gen Alpha—unofficially dubbed “Gen Zalpha”—and they’re mainly the children of Millennials and Gen Xers.
 Brands must understand the unique needs and perspectives of parents and tweens today in order to capture their attention and maintain loyalty for years to come.

-Fill in the form below to download a sample our Gen Zalpha Tweens: Engage Free Time and State of Play to Accelerate Brand Loyalty presentation.
+Fill in the form to download a sample our Gen Zalpha Tweens: Engage Free Time and State of Play to Accelerate Brand Loyalty presentation.

 Collage Group’s 2023 Media Habits and Preferences Study provides insights on where people are using media, why they’re going there, and how your brand can authentically engage with your target segments across channels.
 This report dives deep into Multicultural consumers’ platform usage and drivers, content preferences, and engagement.